HinChou/Web-Scraper/README.md

 ### Questions
 * Why multiprocessing?
 Why threading?
 Differences between multiprocessing & threading.
+* Can we use GPU for web scraping?
 * What is the best way to build an "exe"(application) file by Python?
 (Tried "py2exe", "PyInstaller" and "cx-freeze".
 All have their own flaws if I imported many modules).

 ### Thoughts